 In 2009, another old-timer, Joan Jensen, shared her memories with the Times: "Coming from a baseball family – my father pitched bush league in Rexburg, Idaho, and hoped for a career until his elbow gave out – I have loved the game.
 From the time I was 8 years old and we lived in Rainier Valley, minutes away from Sicks Stadium, we listened to the games via the colorful descriptions of Leo Lassen.
 When we could scrounge up enough change, we'd buy bleacher seats.
 If not, Dad would pile my brother, Mom and me in the old Buick and drive up to Tightwad Hill, park the car, and listen to Leo on the battery radio.
 We had peanuts and Cracker Jacks, too, and frequently dinner was part of the menu.
 It was a magical childhood" ("Backtalk").

-Today, what's left of Tightwad Hill is a tangle of weeds and brambles climbing up to the apartment buildings, now called Mt.
+Today, what's left of Tightwad Hill is a tangle of weeds climbing up to the apartments, now called Mt.
 Baker Village.
-Views of the valley remain, but Sicks' Stadium was demolished in 1979, and now residents look down upon a home-improvement store and a row of fast-food restaurants lining Rainier Avenue.
+Views of the valley remain, but the stadium was demolished in 1979, and now residents look down upon a home-improvement store and a row of fast-food restaurants lining Rainier Avenue.
 But there is one nod to the past: In 2001, a group of Cambodian immigrants living at Mt.
-Baker Village cleared part of the hillside of blackberry bushes, dug terraces by hand, and supported these makeshift gardens with scrap wood and metal.
+Baker Village cleared part of the hillside of blackberry bushes, dug terraces by hand, and built supports for these makeshift gardens with scrap wood and metal.
 Later, community groups pitched in to build sturdier terraces and install a water system.
 Now some 30 low-income families from Mt.
-Baker Village grow traditional vegetables and many sunflowers – and thus the old Vacca farm is still producing happy memories for the denizens of Tightwad Hill.
+Baker Village grow their traditional vegetables and many sunflowers – and thus the old Vacca farm is still creating happy memories for the denizens of Tightwad Hill.